Mary's Farm: Not My Grandmother's Paperwhites

 Sometimes my paperwhites grow so tall that I have to tie them with a ribbon to keep them from falling over.
 Some years ago, an older woman came for tea and, casting a practiced eye on my windowsills, said, “You should give your paperwhites a bit of gin.
 That will cure them.”
 She was a member of a prominent garden club, and I always listened to what she had to say to me about plants, indoors and out.

 “Gin?”
 I asked.
 I wanted to be sure I’d heard her correctly.
 “Yes,” she said without so much as a smile.
 “When they’re up about three inches, add about half a shot glass of gin to a cup of water and give it to them.
 Next time you water, repeat, and you’ll find that they won’t get so leggy.
 The gin stunts their growth, and they’ll bloom more in scale with their stalks.”

 So I bought some cheap gin.
 It worked like a charm.
 Later, I learned that you may also use vodka or whiskey, tequila, or even rubbing alcohol.
 But somehow I prefer the gin.
 The only trouble is, instead of that mysterious fragrance, it makes the room smell slightly boozy, which can be a little embarrassing when folks come to visit.
 So I tell them it’s the paperwhites, but, of course, if they know anything about paperwhites, they know they don’t smell like that.
 Still, I like adding the gin; it works really well.
 But with that nip of booze, they’re definitely not my grandmother’s paperwhites.

-Edie Clark’s new book is States of Grace: Encounters with Real Yankees, a collection of her profiles of unique personalities, available at edieclark.com and selected bookstores.
+Edie Clark’s book States of Grace: Encounters with Real Yankees, is a collection of her profiles of unique personalities, available at edieclark.com and selected bookstores.